 Made-from-scratch buttermilk brioche buns don’t get easier than this.
 Here’s how!

-A slight riff on the old-fashioned creamy cucumber salad, this recipe is the best way to make use of the summer haul.
-Fresh, thinly sliced cucumbers are drenched in a dressing of buttermilk, sour cream, some spices, and a drizzle of apple vinegar.
+It is a slight riff on the old-fashioned creamy cucumber salad with fresh, thinly sliced cucumbers drenched in a dressing of buttermilk, sour cream, some spices, and a drizzle of apple vinegar.

 The end result?
 A fabulous salad with a silky, flaky texture with lots of satisfying crunches and a lovely flavor that’s sure to please your palate.
 Given how this dish is ready to go in less than 10 minutes, it can be your next go-to salad no matter what the calendar says.